h0r0m4n/h0r0m4n.github.com/src/work/2021/craken.md

 ---
-title: iOS Crypto & Bitcoin app
+title: Crypto & Bitcoin app
 description: I led the re-design of the main page of the iOS Kraken app, a leader in Europe's Bitcoin trading platform.
 client: Kraken
 role: Lead Designer